Call for Abstracts: AsMA Track

 Rules for workshops and the review process are similar to those for Panels (above).
 Individual abstracts must be entered for each invited presenter and all necessary information must be entered in the same manner as all other abstracts, including financial disclosure statements.
 Course materials should be made available for registrants.

 A separate registration fee is charged for Workshops registration.
-For additional information contact This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+For additional information contact Gisselle Vargas, Deputy Executive Director, at

 AsMA ABSTRACT SUBMISSION PROCESS

 All abstracts must be submitted via the electronic submission system linked to on the association’s website: https://asma-uhms-asm.org/abstracts/asma-call-for-abstracts.html.
-Click on the link to the abstract submission site--available on the AsMA home page and meetings page on or about September 1, 2025.
-Authors with questions regarding the abstract submission process should contact AsMA directly at (703) 739-2240, x101 (Mrs. Rachel Trigg), email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or x102 (Mrs. Stella Sanchez), email This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+Click on the link to the abstract submission site--available on the AsMA home page and Meetings page on or about September 1, 2025.
+Authors with questions regarding the abstract submission process should contact AsMA directly at (703) 739-2240, x101 (Mrs. Rachel Trigg), email

 The following information is required during the submission process: Abstract title, presenting author information (including complete mailing and email addresses and telephone numbers), topic area (from list provided on back of form), contributing authors names, emails and institutions, abstract content (LIMIT: 350 words/2500 characters including spaces), at least 2 Learning Objectives (the Accreditation Council for Continuing Medical Education requires this for all presentations).
-In addition, three (3) multiple choice or True/False questions and answers are required for each Poster, Slide, and Panel presentation for enduring materials for CME credit.
+In addition, three (3) multiple choice or True/False questions and answers are required for each Interactive Presentation, Slide, and Panel presentation for enduring materials for CME credit.
 Read instructions online for additional details.
-Poster presenters are required to upload their poster as a PowerPoint in advance of the meeting.
+Interactive presentations must be uploaded as a PowerPoint in advance of the meeting no later than February 23, 2026, 11:59 PM ET.

 PLEASE NOTE: All Presenters (including panelists) are required to register for the meeting.
 There is a discounted fee for non-member presenters.
 Registration limited to the day of presentation will be available on site.